hweifluids/LatticeUrbanWind/README.md

 It is designed for Windows and Linux, with GPU acceleration via OpenCL.

+The LBM solver of this package is constructed based on **FluidX3D** by Dr. Moritz Lehmann, which empowers the computation and provides a backend with extreme computational efficiency.

 ## Highlights

 - End-to-end pipeline: NetCDF + GIS + terrain to CFD-ready domain.